 This is not unusual.
-This, or some form of this line of thinking, is a concern both hurt and unfaithful partners share.
+These thoughts, or similar worries, are concerns that both hurt and unfaithful partners share.
 This is particularly true for couples who are trying to heal and go back to normal.

 Even that very word, “normal,” can be triggering.
 So many questions and concerns come up for couples:

 - Will we ever go back to normal?